 Not all in the neighborhood can walk or bike.
 In particular the elderly, disabled, and parents with children cannot easily travel by such means.
 This is also true for people when carrying items like groceries.
 Due to their mobility limitations, these groups can experience isolation and be cut-off from necessary services.
 Often they cannot afford to pay for a private taxi service.
-A fixed-route

-Marlboro

-Washington

-Russell

-Private Taxi
+A fixedroute public transit system and/or on-demand/on-call public transit services would directly address this problem.
+Federal Transit Administration funds can be used in coordination with human services entities, churches, foundations, etc., to provide a portion of local match with the remaining from the general fund.
+The County and/or State DOT should have staff available to assist in guiding this effort.

-Figure 22: Neighborhood Road Conditions
+Marlboro Washington Russell Private Taxi Figure 22: Neighborhood Road

+Conditions